LiRem101/parser-analyser/README.md

 The result of the optimization routine is a `.json` file containing the optimization steps and the optimized Quil code.

-## Metrics to Evaluate Quil Programs against
+## Metrics to Evaluate Quil Programs Against

 The Quil programs are evaluated against different metrics.